 However, a recently published study is more favourable for rehab.
 In a study of young athletes with FAI, 75% chose rehab compared to surgery.
 Out of the exercise group, most got better, and only a tiny minority (14%) struggled with pain and needed injections into the hip joint.
 After the injeciton, only half of the 14% had surgery.

 You should notice an improvement in pain, strength, and range of motion after about eight weeks.
-It would help if you aimed to return to sport in 3-6 months and be prepared to continue with independent rehab for at least six months.
-If you don’t experience relief with therapy, you should speak to your doctor about other treatments.
+It would be helpful if you aimed to return to sport within 3-6 months and be prepared to continue with independent rehabilitation for at least six months.
+If you don’t experience relief with therapy, consider consulting your doctor about alternative treatments.

 Hip Impingement cortisone injection